Radio interview on Todd's Health Zone *starts @ 4 min

 He will get you back on your feet quickly and back to your physical workout, routine or training ASAP.

-He looks forward to sharing his skills with you...!
+He looks forward to being of service and sharing his skills with you...!